pklaus/docker-phoebus-archiver/README.md

 # phoebus-archiver for Docker

-An effort to packages the Phoebus Archiver for EPICS (earlier names:
-CSS RDB Archiver or Beauty) for use with Docker.
+Container images for the Phoebus Archiver for EPICS (a.k.a.
+CSS RDB Archiver or BEAUTY).

-The Images are built from source for multiple architectures.
+The images are building the Phoebus archive-service from source code to provide images for multiple CPU architectures.

 ### Resources